merenlab/merenlab.org/_includes/_mentorship_data.md

 through social media or by watching the journey of other ECRs as mentees, I did not know what the distribution of experiences was going to look like.
-But my interpretation of these results changed as I continued to work on the article, especially after I started reading the words of mentees.
+But my interpretation of these results changed as I continued to work on the blog, especially after I started reading the words of mentees.

 First, I found the large proportion of positive experiences pleasantly